cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 # Introduction
-In the previous sessions, you have seen how to allocate fixed (*static*) amounts of memory to store programs variables or arrays in the `.data` section.
+In the previous sessions, you have seen how to allocate fixed (*static*) amounts of memory to store program variables or arrays in the `.data` section.
 In this session, you will learn how to *dynamically allocate memory* for data structures that can be resized at runtime (for instance, Python lists or Java `ArrayList`s).

 ## Recap: pointers in C
-In the [first exercise session](/exercises/1-c-asm-basics/#pointers-in-c), you had an introduction to pointers in C. This is a quick reminder about how to use pointers.
-In this session we will use pointers a lot, so, if necessary, you can come back to the explanations in the [first exercise session](/exercises/1-c-asm-basics/#pointers-in-c) or ask your teaching assistant for more explanations.
+In the [first exercise session](/exercises/1-c-asm-basics/#pointers-in-c), you had an introduction to pointers in C. We'll now give a quick reminder about how to use pointers.
+In this session we will use pointers a lot; if necessary, you can go back to the explanations in the [first exercise session](/exercises/1-c-asm-basics/#pointers-in-c) or ask your teaching assistant for more explanations.